Mutable Queues

 Modeling the Queue Datastructure

 Let's start by defining the type of queues.
-The 'a t
+The 'a t type represents a

-polymorphic queue, storing elements of type 'a
+polymorphic queue, storing elements of type 'a.
+To enable reasoning about the

 elements of a queue, we attach one model to its type declaration: